Gyrification: Autism

 Patients with autism have overall higher levels of cortical gyrification, but only in the temporal, parietal, and occipital lobes, as well as part of the cingulate cortex.
 The higher levels of gyrification are found to relate to greater local connectivity in autistic brains, suggesting hyperconnectivity.

 Trnp1, which was able to induce gyrification in animal models, has been hypothesized to be associated with disorders of gyrification in some cases of autism, but a review in 2012 found only one reported case of a mutation, in a patient with Rett syndrome (not ASD).

 The folds of autistic human brains are found to experience slight shifts in location, early in brain development.
 Specifically, different patterns appear in the superior frontal sulcus, Sylvian fissure, inferior frontal gyrus, superior temporal gyrus, and olfactory sulci.
-These areas relate to working memory, emotional processing, language, and eye gaze, and their difference in location and level of gyrification when compared to a neurotypical human brain could explain some altered behaviors in autistic patients.
+These areas relate to working memory, emotional processing, language, and eye gaze, and their difference in location and level of gyrification when compared to a non-autistic human brain could explain some altered behaviors in autistic patients.